MAIF/otoroshi/manual/src/main/paradox/usage/4-monitor.md

 # Monitoring services

-Once you have declared services, you can monitor them with Otoroshi
+Once you have declared services, you can monitor them with Otoroshi.

 @@@ warning
 You have to use @ref:[the Elastic connector](../connectors/elastic.md) to enable analytics features in Otoroshi